artichoke/intaglio/README.md

 - **bytes** - Enables an additional symbol table implementation for interning bytestrings (`Vec<u8>` and `&'static [u8]`).

+### Minimum Supported Rust Version

+This crate requires at least Rust 1.56.0.
+This version can be bumped in minor releases.

 ## License

 `intaglio` is licensed under the [MIT License](LICENSE) (c) Ryan Lopopolo.